adnv3k/Discord-Bot/README.md

 ## Discord-Bot
-Personal discord bot used to quickly store and retrieve various notes.
+Personal discord bot, hosted on AWS EC2, used to quickly store and retrieve various notes.

-Simple overview of use/purpose.

 ## Description

-An in-depth paragraph about your project and overview of use.
-This bot is hosted on AWS in an EC2 instance.
+This bot stores information as a shelf saved locally.
 The redis library is used to obscure sensitive information.

 ## Getting Started

 ### Dependencies
-Created with python 3.9
+Created with python 3.9.6
 Full list of dependencies availble in requirements.txt